aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

 collectibles.
 The token standard is deployed as a separate package at the Aptos blockchain address 0x3.
-The token standard is designed to create an NFT or a semi-fungible or a fungible non-decimal token, with rich metadata and functionalities.
+The token standard is designed to create an NFT or a semi-fungible or a fungible non-decimal token, with rich metadata and advanced functionality.
 A token definition of this type can be iterated rapidly to respond to the platform and user requirements.

 ## Initial token distribution totals